bm2-lab/iSTBench/README.md

 --step 10 --runNormalization False \
 > Benchmark/Alignment/Result/BaristaSeq/MENDER.output &
 ```
-The "input_file", "input_data" and "output_file" should be set to the exact path of the input and output file according to the actual situation.
+The "input_file", "input_data" and "output_file" should be set to the exact paths of the input and output files, depending on the actual setup.
 The alignment results are stored in the file "Benchmark/Alignment/Result/BaristaSeq".
 The specific meanings of the parameters can be referenced in the "Benchmark/Alignment/STAligner_parameters.txt" file.
 ## 3. Slice representation
 In this section, we use the abundance of identified spatial domains in each slice as the representation.
-Therefore, it is necessary to first obtain domain information based on the integration method, and then generate slice representations based on domain abundance.
+To do this, domain information must first be obtained using the integration method, and then slice representations are generated based on domain abundance.
 Taking MENDER as an example, the relevant code is as follows:
 ```python
 # Firstly, domains are identified based on MENDER, where the number of domains is set to 6
 nohup python Benchmark/RunModel/Run_MENDER.py \